Episode Title: Korean Skin Toner Trends 2020

 Why the Name: The name for this method comes from the Korean word for “toner”.
 Toners in Korean are commonly referred to as “skins”, so the literal translation for this method is the “7 Toner Method”.

-How to Do It: The technique is simple:
+The technique is simple:

-3. Repeat step 2 five more times.
+3. Thirdly, repeat step 2 five more times.

 Tips: Play around with your layers and work out the perfect number for your skin.
 You might find your skin doesn’t need the full 7 layers and that’s okay – stop when your face feels fully hydrated!
 If your skin is particularly dry, feel free to do more than 7 layers.